Si Woo Kim leads by 1 at Hilton Head with Justin Thomas lurking

 He opened with a pair of 6-foot birdie putts.
 He handled the par 5s.
 His longest birdie putt was on the par-5 15th when he got out of position and had to make an 18-footer.

-Thomas has said he is capable of ending his three-year drought and simply needs the tournament to unfold instead of forcing the issue.
-This was only a 69 but important to him because he managed a round under par when it felt like nothing was going right.
+Thomas says he is capable of ending his three-year drought and simply needs the tournament to unfold instead of forcing the issue.
+This was only a 69 but important to him because he managed a round under par when it felt like nothing was going right, except at the end.

 AP golf: https://apnews.com/hub/golf